akshat-sj/flashattention/README.md

 Flash Attention is a high-performance mechanism designed to accelerate the attention mechanism in transformers by reducing memory overhead and computation costs.
 This repository contains my attempts at implementing  flash attention in raw cuda.

 ### Executing program
-run flash attention kernel with comparison to pytorch
+run flash attention kernel to benchmark with pytorch's implementation and normal attention
 ```console
 python bench.py
 ```